 Risk factors of high cholesterol

-Preventive and risk-reducing measures include avoiding or limiting consumption of highly saturated fats since the hinder the removal of cholesterol from the blood.
+Preventive and risk-reducing measures include avoiding or limiting the consumption of highly saturated fats since they hinder the removal of cholesterol from the blood.

 Risk factors include: